 About

-Hey, I'm Kiran and I am currently a PhD student at the University of Birmingham.
+Hey, I'm Kiran and I am currently a PhD student at the Sun, Stars, and Exoplanets research group at the University of Birmingham, supervised by Annelies Mortier.
 I run a lot, play cricket, love football, and make the saxophone sound like a kazoo.

 PhD student